awfixer/awfixer/README.md

   <br />

-  "understanding of that which humanity can do may only be achieved with an understanding of that which humanity has done."
+  "understanding of that which humanity can do may only be achieved with an understanding of that which humanity has done." - awfixer
 </p>